Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 Using Android Like a PC

-If you have an Android phone or tablet nearby, as long as it has OTG support, there’s a good chance you can use it to fix your PC.
+If you have an Android phone or tablet nearby with OTG support, there’s a good chance you can use it to fix your PC.

 But wait: have you diagnosed the problem?
-Before proceeding with recovery, use a search engine to check what the boot issue might be.
+Before proceeding with recovery, search online to check what the boot issue might be.
 Think about the symptoms, what your PC did before it crashed, and how long you’ve had the problem.
 Taking this approach will help you to decide what path to take later when burning an ISO.

 For instance, you might require a dedicated recovery disk, or simply a fresh version of your preferred operating system.
 However, if you’re not sure, opt for the recovery disk.
-As long as your Android device has enough storage space, find a suitable disk image ISO file and download it.
+If your Android device has enough storage space, find a suitable disk image ISO file and download it.
 If you’re low on space, try a tiny Linux distro.

-Once connected to your phone, the OTG adapter cable will enable you to connect a USB flash drive.
+Once connected to your phone, simply plug a USB flash drive into the OTG adapter.
 You can write your downloaded ISO to this destination.

-Turning a Phone Into a Bootable Linux Environment
+Turning an Android Phone Into a Bootable Linux Environment

-If you don’t have a USB flash drive or a USB to OTG cable, but do have a rooted Android device, you can try an alternative approach.
+Don’t have a USB flash drive or a USB to OTG cable?
+If your Android device is rooted, you can try an alternative approach.

 DriveDroid is a useful utility that lets you boot your PC directly over a USB cable using any ISO or IMG file stored on your phone.
 You just need your Android smartphone or tablet and a suitable cable—no flash drives required.

 It’s important to note that this is only an option for rooted devices.
-Even then, some phones may not work as intended due to kernel peculiarities.
+Even then, some phones may not work as intended due to kernel quirks.

 Note also that this solution requires support for USB Mass Storage on your device.
 While modern versions of Android don’t support USB Mass Storage, DriveDroid’s website notes that “DriveDroid has various methods of enabling Mass Storage.”